CQuinn8/R-batchtools-ML-demo/SDM_tutorial.md

 > algo.result$tss
 [1] 0.7641014
 ```
-Further results can be visualized here:
+Further results and batchtools implementation can be visualized in this [GitHub repo](https://github.com/tdhock/species-variable-selection)

 ## Warnings and things to know using RStudio on Monsoon with an xserver:
 1. Patience is key with xservers!
 Especially on a VPN.
-2. Sometimes selcted code will be replaced with a "."
+2. Sometimes, selected code will be replaced with a "."
 Just hit "ctl+z" to fix this.
-3. Rstudio r0.98-3.4.2 does not support "ctr+ENTER" to run a chunk of code by default.
+3. Rstudio r0.98-3.5.2 does not support "ctr+ENTER" to run a chunk of code by default.
+You can explore changing this in global options.
 4. For a more extensive implementation on Batchtools see https://tdhock.github.io/blog/2020/monsoon-batchtools/